Flora Shaw, Baroness Lugard: The Lady Lugard

 She was close to the three men who most epitomised the British Empire in Africa: Cecil Rhodes, George Taubman Goldie and Sir Frederick Lugard.
 On 10 June 1902, she married Lugard.
 She accompanied him when he served as Governor of Hong Kong (1907–1912) and Governor-General of Nigeria (1914–1919).
-In 1928, he her husband was elevated to the peerage as Baron Lugard, and thus she became "The Lady Lugard".
+In 1928, her husband was elevated to the peerage as Baron Lugard, and thus she became "The Lady Lugard".
 They had no children.

 While they lived in Hong Kong, she helped her husband establish the University of Hong Kong.
 During the First World War, she was prominent in the founding of the War Refugees Committee, which dealt with the problem of the refugees from Belgium, and she founded the Lady Lugard Hospitality Committee.
 In the 1918 New Year Honours, she was appointed as a Dame Commander of the Order of the British Empire.
 She died of pneumonia on 25 January 1929, aged 76, in Surrey.